 Evidenced-based treatments (where research demonstrates effectiveness) are often considered short-term compared to conventional talk/process or insight-oriented therapies that can last for years.
 EBTs allow for quicker amelioration of symptoms and less time and costs required in the long-term.
 Of course, the severity of impairment or complexity in presentation can sometimes require a longer treatment episode; however, many of Dr. Curiel's adult patients discharge within 4 months of weekly sessions.

 Dr. Curiel is a Licensed Psychologist who specializes in Cognitive-Behavioral and Exposure Therapies.
 Approaches utilized by Dr. Curiel for ASD and PTSD are Cognitive Processing Therapy and Prolonged Exposure.
-She has received extensive training in evidence-based treatments for anxiety disorders, implementing these approaches in various levels of care.
+Supplemental interventions and skills may be implemented from Dialectical Behavior Therapy and Acceptance and Commitment Therapy.
+Dr. Curiel has received extensive training in evidence-based treatments for anxiety disorders, implementing these approaches in various levels of care.
 She also teaches graduate courses on the diagnosis and treatment of PTSD.

 1201 N.W.
 Briarcliff Parkway, Suite 200 2nd Floor, Kansas City, MO 64116